Enterprise AI Vendor Evaluation: Designing Structured Scorecards

 There is a step that precedes vendor scoring which most evaluation processes skip, and skipping it is the reason many shortlists end up comparing things that cannot meaningfully be compared.

-The resolution is to treat architectural direction as a prior decision.
-Before shortlisting begins, the organisation should determine which class of solution fits the use case.
-The relevant questions are: Does the use case require generative output, deterministic retrieval, or both?
+The typical resolution is to treat architectural direction as a prior decision.
+Before shortlisting begins, the organisation identifies which class of solution fits the use case.
+The relevant questions include: does the use case call for generative output, deterministic retrieval, or both?
 What is the organisation's tolerance for output variability?
-What does the compliance requirement say about explainability and auditability?
+What does the compliance context indicate about explainability and auditability?
 What does the existing data architecture support?

-Once architectural direction is established, the shortlist should contain vendors within that category.
+Once architectural direction is established, the shortlist is drawn from vendors within that category.
 The scorecard then applies to a genuine like-for-like comparison.
-If the organisation cannot resolve architectural direction before shortlisting — which is sometimes the case in early-stage programmes — the evaluation should be run in two phases: an architectural assessment first, then a vendor assessment within the chosen approach.
-Collapsing both into one scorecard is the most common structural error in enterprise AI procurement, and it is the one most likely to produce a decision the organisation cannot explain twelve months later.
+Where the organisation cannot resolve architectural direction before shortlisting, which is sometimes the case in early-stage programmes, the evaluation is typically run in two phases: an architectural assessment first, then a vendor assessment within the chosen approach.
+Collapsing both into one scorecard is a common structural error in enterprise AI procurement, and it is the one most likely to produce a decision the organisation cannot explain twelve months later.

 The Evaluation Funnel